-Some believe that a salt water flush can relieve constipation, reduce bloating, or cleanse the colon.
-Salt water flushes are becoming more popular, but reviews are mixed, and this home remedy may pose health risks.
+Some believe that a salt water flush can relieve constipation, reduce bloating, or cleanse the colon, which can lead to weight loss.
+However, reviews are mixed, and this home remedy may pose health risks.

 According to some sources, a salt water flush may help with weight loss, release of fluid retention, or an improvement in digestion.
 On the other hand, the body is able to cleanse itself without help from flushes or washes.